CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_READ_THIS_FIRST.md

 ## Know Each, Follow Each

 Before submitting your code for assistance from either a student or an instructor, go over this whole checklist.

-Are there any you have not completed, first?
+Anything below that you have not completed, before asking for others to assist you?

 [The 4-Hour-Rule](../item/PRO_ASSISTANCE_4_HOUR_RULE.md)